quenquen/quenquen.github.io/_posts/2014-05-20-dsgn-coder.markdown

 categories: [Coding]
 permalink: dsgncoder
 ---
-I’m a BlackBerry enthusiast, front-end developer, web designer, a creator of BerrySocialBr, Café com BlackBerry, Design Criativo, BBi Magazine, dsgn coder and a curator of BlackBerry Por Escolha.

 Dsgn coder is a personal blog about web development that I'm starting in 2014.

 This project will bring stories of web development and tips & tricks from the view of a front-end Web Developer, focused on all things HTML, CSS and Javascript.